This article originally appeared on VICE Australia/New Zealand

 The issue was finding the acid itself.
-Tabs and sugar cubes are common as Zubats but I was looking for liquid LSD.
+Tabs and sugar cubes are common, but I was looking for liquid LSD.
 I was only looking for about one or two tabs worth but the dealer gave me a sweet deal because he liked a very similar story I wrote a while ago about trying to survive on Nutella.

 Although he gave me ten solid trips' worth of LSD, it was still just a few tiny drops of liquid inside a tiny bottle.
-If I was to accurately dose I'd need to dilute it and make up a solution.
+If I were to accurately dose, I'd need to dilute it and make up a solution.
 I called my chemistry friend "Bob" and he coached me through the process of mixing up a saline-based volumetric solution.

 It took a bit of math.